top of page

 Follow certain routines such as what was mentioned above about positive and negative distractions.
 Morning routines are important to me as it's the start of the day.
 I want it to be fresh, energized, and positive.

 I wake up, brush up, have my morning coffee, go through important emails that need to be taken care of right away, and then enjoy my positive distractions while sipping my morning coffee.
 My morning distractions is to spend a few minutes on Facebook gossip stuff and then move on to news and finance for 45 minutes.
+Everyone has different preferences for their early-morning business catchup, so you can check out some of your favorite thought-leaders or experts from financial firms or brokers like Daniel Lerner and David Lerner Associates, especially if there is an article or insight that catches your eye or even concerns projects like you’re currently working on.

 Once that's over, I focus on what needs to be completed day to day and reach weekly goals.